ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/create.rst

 Create Associations
 ^^^^^^^^^^^^^^^^^^^

-In ThreatConnect, you can create associations between Groups and Artifacts, Cases, Groups, Indicators, and Victim Assets that exist in the same owner (e.g., you can only associate Artifacts, Cases, Groups, Indicators, and Victim Assets in your Organization to a Group in your Organization).
-If cross-owner associations are enabled on your ThreatConnect instance, you can also create associations between Groups and Indicators in Communities and Sources to which you have access and Groups in your Organization.
+You can create associations between Groups and Artifacts, Cases, Groups, Indicators, and Victim Assets that exist in the same owner.
+If cross-owner associations are enabled on your ThreatConnect instance, you can also create associations between Groups and Indicators and other Groups that exist in any owner to which you have access.

 When creating associations for Groups using the ThreatConnect v3 API, follow these guidelines: